Transitions of Care

 Identification and documentation of advance care planning documents.

-Pharmacy consult as appropriate, with documentation of the outcome and evidence of patient/family/caregiver awareness and understanding of the necessary course of action.
+Pharmacy consult as appropriate, with documentation of the outcome and evidence of patient/family/caregiver awareness, adherence, and understanding of the necessary course of action.

 Evidence of timely reassessments as the patient moves across care settings.